Environment Groups and Events

 A new website has been set up listing environmental groups across Gippsland.
 Sustainability Gippsland is a regional website site for environmental groups to share contact details and network with the wider public.

-Sustainability Gippsland will allow individuals/groups/workplaces to develop new relationships and attract members, identify partnership opportunities, identify gaps in sustainability in your region, share and discover innovations and lessons learned, and reduce the time and costs associated with communication and networking.
+Sustainability Gippsland allows individuals/groups/businesses to develop new relationships and attract members and reduce the time and costs associated with communication and networking.

 Sustainability Gippsland is a collaborative effort involving a range of organisations active in Gippsland around sustainability including five local governments, state government bodies, education providers, community organisations and the Gippsland Climate Change Network (GCCN).